FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 1X line is 0.010” or .25mm in diameter, and has a break strength of 12.7 pounds (or 5.8kg).

-Fluorocarbon line is stronger than monofilament line, but it doesn’t float as well as monofilament (aka “mono”).
+Fluorocarbon line is stronger and less visible than monofilament line, but it doesn’t float as well as monofilament (aka “mono”).

 Similar to Largemouth bass, and unlike trout, carp aren’t usually leader shy.
 This means the diameter of your leader and tippet isn’t likely to spook them.
 So, use strong line.